oscargdd/drafts-nmop-isis-ospf-topologies/draft-ogondio-nmop-isis-topology.md

 This YANG data model can be used to export the IS-IS related topology directly from a network controller to Operation Support System (OSS) tools or to a higher level controller.

-Note that the YANG model is in this document strictly adheres to the concepts (and the YANG module) in "A YANG Data Model for Network Topologies" {{!RFC8345}} and"A YANG Data Model for Layer 3 Topologies" {{!RFC8346}}.
-While investigating the IS-IS topology, some limitations have discovered in {{!RFC8345}}, regarding how the digital map can be represented.
-Those limitations (and potential improvements) are covered in {{?I-D.draft-havel-opsawg-digital-map}}.
+Note that the YANG model is in this document strictly adheres to the concepts (and the YANG module) in "A YANG Data Model for Network Topologies" {{!RFC8345}} and "A YANG Data Model for Layer 3 Topologies" {{!RFC8346}}.
+While working on SIMAP requirements {{?I-D.draft-ietf-nmop-simap-concept}} and investigating the IS-IS topology, some limitations have been discovered in {{!RFC8345}}, regarding how the topology can be represented.
+Those limitations (and potential improvements) are covered in {{?I-D.draft-havel-nmop-simap-yang}}.

 This document explains the scope and purpose of the IS-IS topology model and how the topology and service models fit together.
 The YANG data model defined in this document conforms to the Network Management Datastore Architecture {{!RFC8342}}.